braeden-kelly/cm25-mfkc/03-Networking/README.md

 kubectl get services productpage -o json | jq -r '.spec.clusterIP'
 ```

-If we didn't want to involve another utiliy like `jq`, we could stay within
+If we didn't want to involve another utility like `jq`, we could stay within
 `kubectl` and use [JSONPath](https://goessner.net/articles/JsonPath/).

 ```shell